Official state symbol South Dakota State Flag Adopted 1909 Standardized 1992

 The text changed from The Sunshine State to The Mount Rushmore State.
 All other design elements remained the same.

-Symbols of the South Dakota State Flag
+Key Symbols on the South Dakota Flag

 South Dakota State Flag Seal